Instructions for Authors

 Twitter handles - BJSM encourages the inclusion of Twitter usernames in an author's information to encourage discussion and debate around each article.

 The British Journal of Sports Medicine (BJSM) aims to highlight clinically-relevant orginal research, editorials, systematic reviews, consensus statements and commentary that will be of interest to the field of sport and exercise medicine.
 The journal is aimed at physicians, physiotherapists, exercise scientists and those involved in public policy.

-Please note that references will be published online only; references should be provided as a separate data supplement.
+Please note that references will be published online only.

 Authors can choose to have their article published Open Access for a fee of £1,950 (plus applicable VAT).